oskitone/hardware_hustle/README.md

 ![Hardware Hustle](header.jpg)

-Hardware Hustle is a tabletop, roll-and-write resource management game about sustainably running a small hardware business.
+Hardware Hustle is a tabletop, roll-and-write resource management game about sustainably running an indie electronics business.

-For 1+ players.
-Ages 10+. ~20min to play.

 Buy, make, sell, and research your way to profit without burning out!

+_For one or more players.
+Ages 10+. ~20min to play._

 ## Development notes